 \section{Numerical simulations}

 We seek to validate the adiabatic elimination of the intermediate $\mathrm{D_{5/2}}$ states, which is the new, non-standard approximation made in this work.
 To this end, we numerically simulate the dynamics under a Hamiltonian considering couplings between states within $\mathrm{D_{5/2}}$ and $\mathrm{P_{3/2}}$.
 We reduce the problem to a six-level system by adiabatically eliminating the $\mathrm{P}$ states but not the D states.
-In this Hamiltonian we do not drop any fast rotating terms, as we did in Equation~\eqref{matrices}, and include all possible beam couplings.
+In this Hamiltonian we do not drop any fast rotating terms, as we did in Equation~\eqref{matrices}, and include all possible two-photon couplings.

 We see a direct breakdown in the approximation at high beam powers, resulting in fast, small-amplitude dynamics on top of the main Rabi flopping envelope and non-negligible population of intermediate states (see Fig.~\ref{fig:intermediatestatepopulation}).
-In Fig.~\ref{fig:convergence}, we plot the ratio of the four-photon Rabi frequency as predicted by our numerical simulations to the result of Equation~\eqref{4photon_rabi} as a function of the analytic four-photon $\pi$-time, which is a function of the power in the $R_\perp$ beam.
-We see that the predicted Rabi frequencies converge at low beam powers, suggesting that adiabatic elimination of the intermediate $\mathrm{D_{5/2}}$ levels is valid in this regime (see Fig~\ref{fig:adiabatic_approx}).
+In Fig.~\ref{fig:convergence}, we plot the ratio of the four-photon (six-photon) Rabi frequency as predicted by our numerical simulations to the result of Equation~\eqref{4photon_rabi} (Equation~\eqref{6photon_rabi}) as a function of the numerically simulated $\pi$-time of the transition, which is a function of the power in the $R_\perp$ beam.
+We see that the predicted Rabi frequencies converge at low beam powers, validating Eqs.~\eqref{4photon_rabi} and~\eqref{6photon_rabi} and suggesting that adiabatic elimination of the intermediate $\mathrm{D_{5/2}}$ levels is valid in this regime (see Fig~\ref{fig:adiabatic_approx}).